nikpapag/harness-cie-workshop/README.md

 4. Open the pipeline in edit mode and navigate to the “**frontend**” stage

-5. Before the canary step add an **Harness Approval** step according to the table  below
+5. Before the rolling deployment step add **Harness Approval** step according to the table  below

 | Input            | Value            | Notes |
 | ---------------- | ---------------- | ----- |